elnukakujo/sign_language_recognition/README.md

 2. The panda method: sampling once, training the model by keeping an eye on him and changing hyper parameters when needed.
 I finished with this method.

 ## Results
-My best result with 81% train accuracy, a high variance of 17% and a cost of 0.67.
+My best result with 81% train accuracy, 65% test accuracy and a cost of 0.67.
 ![image](https://raw.githubusercontent.com/elnukakujo/sign_language_recognition/main/data/plots/20240816_172458.png)
+Both accuracies had a lot of problem passing ~70% of training accuracy on all my trainings.